RedVoxInc/redvox-python-sdk/docs/v1.5.0/redvox-api900-docs.md

 | wrap(redvox_packet: api900_pb2.RedvoxPacket) | WrappedRedvoxPacket | Wraps a low-level RedVox packet in our high-level API |
 | from_json(json: str) | api900_pb2.RedvoxPacket | Accepts a string containing JSON and converts it into an instance of an api900_pb2.RedvoxPacket |
 | to_json(redvox_packet: api900_pb2.RedvoxPacket | str | Converts an instance of an api900_pb2.RedvoxPacket into a string containing json |

+### Working with WrappedRedvoxPackets

+Once a file is loaded, we can now access its top level metadata and sensor fields.

 The following is a table that summarizes the convenience methods provided by the WrappedRedvoxPacket class.
 For brevity, we only list the new, high-level API methods.
 If you wish to use or dig into the low-level protobuf API, please see the section titled "Low Level Access".